 Invoices and Documents: From Receipt to Digital Delivery

-When we receive your documents – whether by electronic or physical means – we kick off the ingestion process.
+When we receive your documents – whether by electronic or physical means – we kick off the intake process.
 We retrieve, sort, and prep physical mail and scan the documents.
 At the same time, we receive your digital documents via email.
 This is when the indexing process begins.
 In our Invoice Processing Machine™ (IPM), we classify each document by PO invoice, non-PO invoice, credit, and non-invoice.
 We then send the digital documents through IPM for OCR data capture of header and line information.
 This validates the information pulled from the documents and serves it up for human verification by our highly trained experts.
 These steps are all completed in our 5-step QA process.

 Our goal is to provide accurate invoice data so any exceptions can be caught in the automation process and worked by qualified members of your accounts payable staff.
 We are able to do that by going the extra mile beyond industry best practices for data capture.
 Our 25 years of experience has given us the tools and know-how to successfully transition from the old-school method of AP processor data capture to artificial intelligence data capture, which provides the highest level of document indexing consistency.
 This AI capture process not only reads the full text of the image, but also determines what the data is and (through a mix of standard AP rules and tailorable rules) decides if it is valid.
 This program learns over time to produce better results in this stage.